Dr. Roger Tomlinson Memorial Lecture

-In memoriam of the Father of GIS, Geospatial World Forum is proud to host Dr. Roger Tomlinson Memorial Lecture, this year to be delivered by Prof. David Maguire, Vice-Chancellor, University of Greenwich, United Kingdom.
+In memoriam of the Father of GIS, Geospatial World Forum is proud to host Dr. Roger Tomlinson Memorial Lecture, this year to be delivered by Prof. Josef Strobl, Head of Geoinformatics Department, University of Salzburg, Austria.